 Premium materials are used in the construction of the iron to increase durability while the matte chrome finish protects the tool from scratches and other damages.

 - Fabric guide eliminates guesswork and sets the right temperature for work

 A traditional steam iron with an anti-drip system might just be the tool you need to quilt with less drama and more fun.
 The Sunbeam Classic Iron is easy to use with all the right features to help you work on your projects with precision.

-The non-stick soleplate ensures a smooth glide over even the most delicate fabrics while removing wrinkles from every inch.
+The soleplate ensures a smooth glide over even the most delicate fabrics while removing wrinkles from every inch.

 The dual steam options include Shot of Steam and Vertical Shot of Steam features that allow you to steam out wrinkles from both flat surfaces and hanging fabrics.